CelluleProjet/Amorpheus/README.md

 ```bash
 python RPS.py
 ```
-Note that for RPS it is not necessary that the file to analyze and the python code are in the same folder.
+Note that for RPS it is not necessary that the file to analyze and the Python code are in the same folder.

 A screenshot of the program is shown here below: